Iolani Court Plaza

 No analysis available

-I looked for patrol-related wording such as security patrol, roving security, or patrolled building.
-The building appears to have security coverage, but the remarks do not identify a patrol service.
-That distinction is important, so this feature is set to false.
+I looked for patrol-related wording such as security patrol, roving security, or a patrolled building.
+The remarks repeatedly mention security and 24-hour security guards, but not patrol service.

 No analysis available